opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/styles.md

 * Each style is available as one or more stylesheets - the representation of a style in an encoding like OGC SLD 1.0 or Mapbox Style.
 Clients will use the stylesheet of a style that fits best based on the capabilities of available tools and their preferences.

-A basic request workflow could look like the diagram bellow, where a client requests the list of styles, and then asks for more information about a particular style, before fetching the stylesheet.
+A basic request workflow could look like the diagram below, where a client requests the list of styles, and then asks for more information about a particular style, before fetching the stylesheet.
 In alternative, a client can request the stylesheet directly after the styles request.

 ![image](../assets/images/styles-workflow.png){width="80.0%"}